RasoulMadani/Making-a-clock-with-HTML-and-CSS/README.md

-# create watch timer with html and css
+# Making a clock with HTML and CSS
- create watch timer with html and css
+Making a clock with HTML and CSS